tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 Templates will have access to a subset of `Hardware` data when they are rendered.
 Injecting `Hardware` data was outlined in a [previous proposal](https://github.com/tinkerbell/proposals/tree/e24b19a628c6b1ecaafd566667155ca5d6fd6f70/proposals/0028).
 The existing implementation only injects disk that will, based on this proposal, be sourced from the `.Hardware.StorageDevices` list.
 This will continue to be available for new templates.

 All existing, custom template functions detailed in [`template_funcs.go`](https://github.com/tinkerbell/tink/blob/main/internal/workflow/template_funcs.go) will continue to be available during template rendering.

+Additionally, data specified on the new `Workflow.Spec.TemplateParams` field will be available from a top level `.Params` key.
+This compliments hardware data that is injected via the `.Hardware` key.

 ### Hegel API Changes